 2. Optimize Caching Policy

 This is the second step to speed up response time on your website is to optimize Caching Policy.
 The above code shows file types and their expiries.
 It’s fully up to you how much time you want to store specific static content in the user’s browser cache.

 However, if your static content like images is long-term.
-I would suggest you set them for a year.
+We would suggest you set them for a year.
 It is suggested that you set the expiry date for one month.

 It is the other alternative method that can help you out with cache-controls for setting the caching expiry.
 If both above methods fail to work for your server, you can use this or you can hire a WordPress developer.

 You have to copy and paste the below coding lines on the top of your .htaccess file.